 Since June 9th, France has been operating a traffic light system, which divides countries into risk zones and imposes different rules depending on whether travellers are fully vaccinated or not.

 You can read a full explanation of how the system works HERE.

-Travellers from green zones can travel for any reason, while people travelling from orange zones can only travel for ‘non essential’ purposes such as tourism and family visits if they are fully vaccinated.
+Travellers from green zones can travel for any reason, while people travelling from orange and red zones can only travel for ‘non essential’ purposes such as tourism and family visits if they are fully vaccinated.

 Orange – everywhere else